 Regional arts have the power to change lives.
-They make our regional communities better places to live, contribute to economic growth and give people a sense of belonging.
+The regional arts sector makes our regional communities better places to live, contributes to economic growth and gives people a sense of belonging.

 Established in 1994, Regional Arts WA is the state’s only service organisation delivering a multi-arts program to both strengthen and celebrate this powerful regional arts sector.

-We are an independent, membership-based, not-for-profit organisation and are highly regarded within WA and nationally as an innovative, high value leader in the arts and in regional and community development.
-This means every artist, arts worker, arts and cultural organisation, and organisation or group which has regional programs in WA.
+We are a regionally governed, not-for-profit organisation that is highly regarded within WA and nationally as an innovative, high value leader in the arts and in regional and community development.
+This means every artist, arts worker, arts and cultural organisation, and organisation or group with regional programs in WA.

-Regional Arts WA understands that each region has its diverse communities, imperatives, cultural requirements and challenges.
-We honour these distinctive communities by coordinating a series of investment, advisory, partnership and presenting offerings which are flexible, innovative and relevant.
+Regional Arts WA understands each region has its diverse communities, imperatives, cultural requirements and challenges.
+We honour these distinctive communities by coordinating a series of investment, advisory and developmental offerings which are flexible, innovative and relevant.

-Our service delivery is diverse with a suite of programs including funding for arts projects large and small, development support for key regional arts organisations and artists, opportunities for the state peak organisations to develop regional programs, youth and First Nations’ specific projects; and opportunities to profile and showcase the work of the regional arts sector.
+Our service delivery is diverse with a suite of programs including funding for arts projects large and small; capacity building support for key regional arts organisations and artists; the coordination of an emerging Regional Arts Network to connect the State; youth and First Nations’ specific projects; and opportunities to profile and showcase the work of the regional arts sector.

 Recognised as a lead organisation of the arts, Regional Arts WA is the peak Western Australian body for regional arts and culture, and a member of Regional Arts Australia – a national network with deductible gift recipient (DGR) status.